 Boom, Headshot: The second game keeps track of the number of headshots you make, rewarding you with an achievement at 50.
-This with a sniper rifle is also an easy way to take care of the otherwise-Made of Iron Colonels; for that matter, headshots at all are the only way to even injure them with normal weapons.
+This with a sniper rifle is also an easy way to take care of the otherwise-Made of Iron Colonels; for that matter, headshots are the only way to even injure them at all with normal weapons.

 Boss Bonanza: The Agency Mission 'Three Kings' has you taking on defectors from the Russian, Chinese, and Japanese army, each with a small army of flunkies.